jaredbwasserman/drift/README.md

 1. Test retail, classic, wc.
 1. Update CurseForge and Wago descriptions if needed.
 1. Create a new GitHub release.
+   1. Upload artifacts in the new release.
 1. Use file naming convention `vX.Y.Z-<GAME>` (e.g. `v1.0.25-retail`).
 1. Release on CurseForge and Wago.
+   1. Set env vars for wago script.

 ## TODO
 1. Add scaling support for WorldMapFrame